 With iron deficiency, the leaves show you there is a problem.
-The main structure of the leaves turn yellow while the main veins of the leaves remain green.
+The main structure of the leaves turns yellow while the main veins of the leaves remain green.
 The yellowing of the leaves is known as chlorosis.

 With oxygen deficiency, the leaves will also show us there is a problem.
 However, with oxygen deficient plants, the main veins of the leaves turn yellow or show the signs of chlorosis first, then the yellowing will spread to the main leaf structure.
-Oxygen deficiency is basically the lack of air to the root system, which occurs with over-watering or poor soil drainage.
+Oxygen deficiency is basically the lack of air to the root system, which occurs with overwatering or poor soil drainage.

 It is important to be able to recognize the difference so that proper treatment action can be taken.
-Oxygen deficiency can usually be corrected by monitoring watering of our gardens better, aerating the soil or taking steps to improve the overall soil drainage.
+Oxygen deficiency can usually be corrected by monitoring watering of our gardens better, aerating the soil, or taking steps to improve the overall soil drainage.

 Solving Rose Iron Deficiencies

-Truly treating an iron deficiency in roses can be a complex task but is worth taking to ensure a long-lasting solution to the problem.
+Truly treating an iron deficiency in roses can be a complex task but is worth taking time to ensure a long-lasting solution to the problem.
 Some temporary relief can be achieved by the foliar or spray application of chelated iron or other nutrient sprays that contain a good amount of iron.
 Such temporary measures are helpful while we work out the long-lasting solution.

-The soil testing may well show other imbalances that are actually causing the problems, thus we can spend our hard earned money actually doing what is required, rather than trying many things that only provide temporary relief or worsening of the problem.
+The soil testing may well show other imbalances that are actually causing the problems; thus, we can spend our hard-earned money actually doing what is required, rather than trying many things that only provide temporary relief or worsening of the problem.